My Chef's Apron

 • 1 tablespoon solid coconut oil 13 grams

-• 1 cup creamy or crunchy peanut butter 265 grams
+• 1 cup creamy peanut butter 265 grams

 • 1 teaspoon cinnamon powder